stevehenderson/micropolar/README.md

-#micropolar-arc
+# micropolar-arc

-An extensiion of the  tiny polar charts library made with D3.js for [Plotly](https://plot.ly/).
+An extensiin of the tiny polar charts library made with D3.js for [Plotly](https://plot.ly/).

 (Original project  [here](http://micropolar.org/) ).